Case Study: A 30.4% DPO boost in 90 days

 It took the client 67 days on average to collect from its customers (DSO), while it paid its vendors in 32 days on average (DPO).
 This imbalance hurt its operational flexibility, and forced it to obtain external debt to finance its working capital.
 Something had to be done.

 The client’s ability to improve the situation significantly from the AR side (collecting quicker from its customers, or using an AR factoring facility) was either limited or too expensive.
 A 'cleaner' solution which would not cost the company in the form of incremental interest expense or related capital charges was sought.
-It decided to solve its situation from the other end - paying vendors later and improving its DPO.
+It decided to solve the situation from the other end - paying vendors later and improving its DPO.
 It asked Quartix to assist.

 To comply with confidentiality obligations, we’ve changed the financial figures.
 The impact on the client's financials is unchanged.